Bhavya1214/CS331/README.md

 3. To classify emails such as inquiry, complaint, request, or spam.
 4. To assign priority levels based on keywords and sender type.
 5. To generate predefined automated replies.
-6. To maintain logs of all processed emails.
+6. To maintain logs of all processed emails..

 Functional Requirements:
 1. Automatically fetch incoming emails from a configured email server.